TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory

 Let $\mathcal{P}_u$ denote the payload indexed by $u$.
 For a given index $t$, we define a window of $s$ payloads as $\mathcal{W}_t = \{ t - \lfloor \frac{s-1}{2} \rfloor, \dots, t + \lfloor \frac{s-1}{2} \rfloor \}$.
 These payloads are transformed into a common local frame and aggregated into a submap $\mathcal{Z}_t = \bigcup_{u \in \mathcal{W}_t} \mathbf{T}_{t \leftarrow u} \cdot \mathcal{P}_u$, where $\mathbf{T}_{t \leftarrow u}$ transforms each payload into the reference frame of $\mathcal{P}_t$.
 This submap-based approach, illustrated in \figref{fig:payload}, provides the dense geometric input required for subsequent tree modeling.

-Tree instances are extracted from $\mathcal{Z}_t$ using RealtimeTrees \cite{freissmuth2024online} through terrain normalization and cylindrical fitting.
-Instead of restating the underlying segmentation mechanics, we refer the reader to \cite{freissmuth2024online} for further details on the fitness functions and non-maximum suppression strategies used for stem axis detection.
-For all verified clusters, stem profiles are estimated by fitting 2D circles to vertical slices via a randomized Hough transform.
-These instances are then classified based on geometric completeness, where only those satisfying minimum observation range and angular span requirements are considered successfully reconstructed, while the remainder are retained as candidate stems.
-The resulting collection of trees and their associated geometric attributes constitutes the \ac{DFI}, which serves as the fundamental data structure for subsequent localization.
+Tree instances are extracted from $\mathcal{Z}_t$ using RealtimeTrees~\cite{freissmuth2024online}. {We refer the reader to~\cite{freissmuth2024online,jung2025treeloc} for the underlying extraction details.
+The extracted instances are then classified based on geometric completeness, where those satisfying minimum observation range and angular span requirements are regarded as successfully reconstructed trees, while the remainder are retained as candidate stems.} The resulting collection of trees and their geometric attributes constitutes the \ac{DFI}, which serves as the fundamental data structure for subsequent localization.